Kartikeya Sharma: Personal life

 Sharma was born to politician Venod Sharma and Shakti Rani Sharma on 14 May 1981.
 He is married to author and professor Aishwarya Sharma (daughter of Indian National Congress politician Kuldeep Sharma, former speaker of Haryana Legislative Assembly) since 2011.
+On April 24, 2023, Sharma had a road accident on the Western Peripheral Expressway while returning to Gurugram from a Parshuram Jayanti program in Charkhi Dadri.
+In accordance with his affidavit, Kartikeya Sharma declares ownership of assets exceeding Rs 387 crore.